Turkeybeard

 Family: Empetraceae

-Flower size: very tiny flowers are dioecious (individual flowers are either male or female, but only one sex is to be found on any one plant)
+Flower: purplish-red flowers, very tiny flowers that are dioecious (individual flowers are either male or female, but only one sex is to be found on any one plant)

 Habitat: coarse, gravelly, sandy, or rocky soils and well drained soils